lunfardo314/proxima/tests/node-docker-setup/readme.md

 We don't have a faucet yet, so try to get funds from someone, e.g. ask in proxima discord with your wallet address.

-The address can be found in the wallet file `proxi.yaml` on the node in the directory `/app` and has the following format, e.g. `addressED25519(0x0efcab0fa7441f8bbcb592d5f8350648dfa73c42eba926c56a66d5997a38e278)`.
+The address can be found in the wallet file `proxi.yaml` in the local directory in `./data/config` and has the following format, e.g. `addressED25519(0x0efcab0fa7441f8bbcb592d5f8350648dfa73c42eba926c56a66d5997a38e278)`.
 This file also contains the private key.
 The wallet is created during initialization of the node.

+The directory `./data/config` also contains the config file `proxima.yaml` for the node.
+Both config files are created during the first start of the node and copied to this directory.
+Changes in the config files are activated after a restart of the node.

 Make sure your address has received the funds.
 To check open a command shell on the docker node in the directory `/app` and issue this command: